ukn0wme/ass6/README.md

-# Egg Timer iOS App
+# Egg Timer iOS App by Nurgazinov Daniyal

 ## Description
 The **Egg Timer** app is a simple and easy-to-use iOS application that allows users to set timers for soft-boiled, medium-boiled, and hard-boiled eggs.
 The app provides real-time progress updates with a progress bar and plays an alarm sound when the timer finishes.